 Putting your property front of mind

-By partnering with the ICC, we’re growing and building our brand in key markets such as the UK, India, Pakistan, the Caribbean, and Australia, which allows us to tap into a huge number of potential guests.
+By partnering with the ICC, we’re growing and building our brand in key markets such as the UK, India, Pakistan, the Caribbean and Australia, which allows us to tap into a huge number of potential guests.
 This places your properties front of mind for viewers thinking of booking their next trip.

-Turning fans into global travelers
+Turning fans into global travellers

 With COVID-19 restrictions continuing to ease in some parts of the world, some fans can finally experience matches in person and feel the excitement within the stadium.
-Our research shows that 46% of global travelers are excited to travel abroad for a sporting event as travel restrictions ease.
+Our research shows that 46% of global travellers are excited to travel abroad for a sporting event as travel restrictions ease.

 Looking at the APAC region specifically, 69% of New Zealanders and 62% of Australians stated that they would travel with their family to watch a cricket World Cup match.
 Additionally, 72% of Indians were excited about the ICC Men’s T20 World Cup tournament.
-While there were fewer fans traveling to this year’s Men’s T20 World Cup, creating a much more local feel at matches, our research shows that fans’ intent to travel to tournaments as soon as it becomes safe remains prevalent.
+While there were fewer fans travelling to this year’s Men’s T20 World Cup, creating a much more local feel at matches, our research shows that fans’ intent to travel to tournaments as soon as it becomes safe to do so remains prevalent.

-This creates an opportunity to host the millions of committed fans who will travel to future events to support their teams.
+This creates an opportunity to host the millions of committed fans who will travel to future events to support their team.
 And when these fans are deciding where to book their stay, Booking.com and your properties will be front of mind.